Your Ad Here

 A Crisis of Ontology

 The deadly disease of our global capitalist system is rather easy to understand from a philosophical standpoint.
 The crisis is ontological, a profound existential turmoil.
 Human beings are currently defined and valued by what they have, not by what they are.
-The quantitative aspect of our lives is in the forefront of all human interactions-either between groups or individuals within a group-while the qualitative aspect has been pushed aside, not even on the back burner of our collective consciousness, but literally into the trash of our social interactions.
-Usually, people are gauged by their assets, incomes, and cars they drive not by evaluating what contributions they make to the common good.
-We live in a world where a person is defined by quantity not quality, and it is probably our biggest systemic problem.
+The quantitative aspect of our lives is in the forefront of all human interactions — either between groups or individuals within a group — while the qualitative aspect has been pushed aside, not even on the back burner of our collective consciousness, but literally into the trash of our social interactions.
+Usually, people are gauged by their assets, incomes, and cars they drive not by an evaluation of the contributions they make to the common good.
+We live in a world where a person is defined by quantity not quality, and this is probably our biggest systemic problem.

-In our global society, only money gives a few people access to power which in return allows the very same people the possibility to accumulate even more wealth.
-A typical example of this vicious cycle is the constant revolving door between investment banks, such as Goldman Sachs and the highest jobs at the US Treasury Department.
-Top finance executives with a taste for power- such as Hank Paulson or Larry Summers- under the premises of an interest in “public service”, work for governmental branches for a few years, then go back to their extremely lucrative jobs in finance, and so on.
+In our global society, only money gives a few people access to power, which in turn allows the very same people the possibility to accumulate yet more wealth.
+A typical example of this vicious cycle is the constantly revolving door between investment banks, such as Goldman Sachs, and the highest jobs at the US Treasury Department.
+Top finance executives with a taste for power, such as Hank Paulson or Larry Summers, under the premise of an interest in public service, work for governmental branches for a few years, then go back to their extremely lucrative jobs in finance, and so on.

 Anxiety Rising: Occupy Versus Fear and Paradigm Paralysis

-But, what they refuse to see is that following this model of a “business as usual” mentality impair their judgments and lock them into the box of paradigm paralysis.
-Even so most people feel that we have already entered an extraordinary period of global paradigm shift, the fear of the unknown makes them want to hang on to a system in advance state of decay.
-More people worldwide are getting aware of the fact that it is not a question of if the system will collapse but rather when.
+But, what they refuse to see is that this model of a business-as-usual mentality impairs their judgments and locks them into the box of paradigm paralysis.
+Even though most people feel that we have already entered an extraordinary period of global paradigm shift, the fear of the unknown makes them want to hang on to a system in an advanced state of decay.
+More people worldwide are becoming aware of the fact that it is not a question of if the system will collapse but, rather, when.

-The global Occupy movement has two functions in this process: firstly, to be the main catalyst for systemic change, secondly, as one of the architects setting up the foundations for a new global system where quality not quantity shall finally prevail in human relationships.
-Turning what seems to be Utopian into a reality is the challenge, and it is what this brave new world is all about.
-It is only a question of reaching a certain critical mass, and of developing the psychological ability to welcome the unknown, without fear, and to enter into uncharted territories.
+The global Occupy movement has two functions in this process: firstly, to be the main catalyst for systemic change, secondly, to be one of the architects to set up the foundations for a new global system where quality, not quantity, shall finally prevail in human relationships.
+Turning what seems to be a Utopian idea into a reality is the challenge, and it is what this brave new world is all about.
+It is only a question of reaching a certain critical mass and developing the psychological ability to welcome the unknown, without fear, and enter uncharted territories.

 Editor’s Note: All photographs by Magalie L’Abbe.